How to Clean a Circuit Board

 Conformal Coating Contaminants

 During the assembly process, contamination can originate at any point.
-The most prominent sources of contamination are transport and handling of the devices to be coated, unmonitored manufacturing processes, and storage, particularly for prolonged periods.
+The most prominent sources of contamination are the transport and handling of the devices to be coated, unmonitored manufacturing processes, and storage, particularly for prolonged periods.

 Common sources of contamination include: